Rectaflex: Worlds first PP SLR:

 With the B 2238 came this lens:

 The sn. on this Rectaflex is 13255, a number that should not exist.
 There is a gap between sn.
-4800 (approximate end of 4000 series) and 16001 (start of next series.)
+4500 (approximate end of 4000 series) and 16001 (start of next series.)
 No sources ever mention any sn. like 13xxx.
 But there is an answer to this quiz: as cameras between sn.
-2700 and 2800 and between 3200 and 3400 were exported, the 2000 series to Great Britain and the 3000 series to the USA, Rectaflex marked those by adding a digit 1 before the regular sn.!
-And suddenly my first Rectaflex was an early one, from the 3000 series produced from June 1949!
+2700 and 2800 and between 3200 and 3400 were exported, the first ones to Great Britain and the later ones to the USA, Rectaflex marked those by adding a digit 1 before the regular sn.!
+And suddenly my first Rectaflex is not an unknown one, but a part of the 3000 series produced from June 1949!

 Studie of serial number.
 From the B 3000 series, added the digit 1 for export to the US.